anusha-murali/anusha-murali.github.io/np.md

 It is known that max independent set is NP-hard.

-## 3. Traveling Salesman Problem
+## 3. Euclidean Traveling Salesman Problem

-Given a graph $G = (V,E)$, the Traveling salesman problem (TSP) with arbitrary weight is to finding a Hamiltonian cycle that has the minimum total weight.
+In the Euclidean Travelling Salesman Problem, we are given $n$ points (cities) in the $x$-$y$ plane, and we seek the tour (cycle) of minimum length that travels through all the cities.
+This problem is NP-complete

 ## 4. Closest String